New drug combo shows promise for rare breast cancer

 Summary

-This study tested a combination of two drugs, crizotinib and fulvestrant, in 33 people with advanced lobular breast cancer or other cancers linked to a CDH1 gene mutation.
-The goal was to see if the treatment could shrink tumors and to check for side effects.
-While both drugs had been studied before, this was the first time they were used together.
+This study tested a combination of two drugs, crizotinib and fulvestrant, in 33 people with advanced lobular breast cancer that had lost a protein called E-cadherin.
+It also tested crizotinib alone in people with diffuse gastric cancer, triple-negative lobular breast cancer, or other tumors with a CDH1 gene mutation.
+The main goal was to see if the treatment could shrink tumors and to check for side effects.

 Get updates